MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-long-operations-guidance.md

 - Azure Functions sends an `event` activity to the bot, notifying it that the operation completed.
 - The bot resumes the conversation and sends a proactive message to notify the user that the operation completed.
 The bot then clears the operation state mentioned earlier.

 This example uses a `LongOperationPrompt`, derived from `ActivityPrompt`.
-When the `LongOperationPrompt` queues the Activity to be processed, it includes a choice from the user within the .Value property.
-This Activity is then used in the Azure Function, modifed, and wrapped in a different Event Activity before it is sent back to the bot using the Direct Line Client.
-Within the bot, the Event activity is used to resume the conversation by calling Adapter.ContinueConversation.
+When the `LongOperationPrompt` queues the activity to be processed, it includes a choice from the user within the activity's _value_ property.
+This activity is then consumed by Azure Functions, modified, and wrapped in a different `event` activity before it is sent back to the bot using a Direct Line client.
+Within the bot, the event activity is used to resume the conversation by calling the adapter's _continue conversation_ method.
 The dialog stack is then loaded, and the `LongOperationPrompt` completes.

 ## Create an Azure Storage account